bruno-lang/bruno-lang.github.io/glossary/index.md

 The considerations of a programming system are diverse but typically include all stages of software production process.
-For example how software can be designed, reasoned about, modularised, edited, analysed, tested, deployed or maintained.
+For example how software can be designed, reasoned about, modularised, edited, interpreted, compiled, analysed, tested, deployed or maintained.

 Another understanding of a programming system (that is not meant in this context) is focused on the capabilities of a language to be used as a basis to build a